miyang0628/cross-market-credit-transfer/README.md

-# Cross-Market Transferability of Alternative Credit Scoring Variables
+# Before the Data Arrive: A Pre-Entry Transferability Framework for Alternative Credit Scoring in Emerging Economies

 > **A Statistical Similarity Framework with Evidence from Korea and Indonesia**